 Dr.Catherine Zahn is President and CEO of CAMH, Canada's leading mental health hospital.
 She received her MD from U of T and is a Professor in the U of T Faculty of Medicine.
 Recent recognition includes appointment as a Member of the Order ofCanada, Doctor of Laws degrees (honoris causa) from Western University and Ryerson University and the Bryden Award for Outstanding Achievement (York University).

 She has made numerous contributions to healthcare in Ontario and she is a champion for integration of psychiatry and neuroscience, passionately working to steer mental health into the mainstream of health care.

-Previously, since 2010, Liptrap led Morneau Shepell's largest business unit, Employee Support Solutions.
-Liptrap joined Morneau Shepell and its senior executive team in 2008.
-Liptrap also served on the HR Committee for the 2015 PanAm Games, the Canadian Board of Directors for NCR and the Pension Board for Europe for a large technology company.
+Liptrap has served on the HR Committee for the 2015 PanAm Games, the Canadian Board of Directors for NCR and the Pension Board for Europe for a large technology company.
 He is a frequent speaker and thought leader on HR issues facing organizations today.
-Liptrap is a member of the Human Resources Professionals Association.
-He holds an Honours Business Administration degree from the Ivey Business School, Western University, and is a recent graduate of the Harvard Advanced Management Program.
+A member of the Human Resources Professionals Association, Liptrap holds an Honours Business Administration degree from the Ivey Business School, Western University, and is a recent graduate of the Harvard Advanced Management Program.

 Dr. Patrick Smith began his tenure as the Canadian Mental Health Association’s National CEO in April 2016.
 With a PhD in Clinical Psychology, he came to CMHA from Renascent one of Canada’s leading providers of abstinence-based, residential addictions treatment where he was also CEO.